App Sandbox in Depth

 Connect to system input methods

-Invoke services chosen by the user from the Services menu (only those services flagged as “safe” by the service provider are available to a sandboxed app)
+Invoke services chosen by the user from the Services menu.

 Open files chosen by the user from the Open Recent menu